rebecavalverde/help-docs/docs/en/edu/remove-students.md

 ![modal](/help/assets/img/remove-students/remove-accounts-modal.png)

-* convert the selected account into individual one.
-You can do that only if your student are older that the legal age in your country.
+* Convert the selected accounts into individual ones.
+You can do that only if your students are older than the legal age in your country.
 If you have any doubts please check our [dedicated page](/help/en/policies/required-age.html).
-* remove them and all relative data from our platform.
+* Remove them and all relative data from our platform.

 Once you click on the confirmation button everything will be proceed on our side and you can keep on working.